3mmaRand/BIO00058M-chaffinches-w03/README.md

-# The mass of chaffinches: an example from Topic 3 Worksop
+# The mass of chaffinches: an example from Topics 3 and 4 Workshops

 <!-- badges: start -->
 <!-- badges: end -->